NYsferatu is a powerful public art project that engages diverse immigrant communities in telling their stories to the world.

 about the project.

-On view Summer and Fall 2017 for free in public parks, community theaters, and cultural institutions.
-Stay tuned!
+On view Summer and Fall 2017 for free in parks, community theaters, and cultural institutions.

 More Art is working with Brooklyn-based Italian-born artist Andrea Mastrovito to create NYsferatu, an ambitious public art project that combines film, music, and community engagement to create a powerful and poignant statement about immigrant rights in today’s world.
 Taking the first step in this lengthy process, Mastrovito and a team of artists, will hand animate Friedrich W. Murnau’s seminal 1922 film Nosferatu, itself an adaptation of Bram Stoker’s story, Dracula.